jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

     One may have noticed that the **seven** segment display pattern for the number **seven** is the binary number **seven**.

-    This is in no way meaningful, and is a consequence of our bit ordering to the inputs, but an interesting observation nonetheless.
+    This is in no way meaningful, and is a consequence of the arbitrary bit ordering to the inputs, but an interesting observation nonetheless.

 * Consider, however, the number 10, which is easily representable in binary with 8 bits